minio/operator/docs/cert-manager.md

 ```

 > [!TIP]
-> For this example, the Tenant name is `myminio`, we recommend to name the secret in the field `spec.secretName` as `<tenant name>-tls`, since this is the naming
+> For this example, the Tenant name is `myminio`.
+We recommend naming the secret in the field `spec.secretName` as `<tenant name>-tls`, following the naming
-> convention MinIO Operator follows when creates certificates with Autocert enabled (`spec.requestAutoCert: true`).
+> convention MinIO Operator uses when creates certificates with Autocert enabled (`spec.requestAutoCert: true`).

 ```shell
 kubectl apply -f tenant-1-minio-certificate.yaml
 ```

-### Setup tenant to use certificate created by cert-manager
+### Configure the tenant to use the certificate created by cert-manager

 In the tenant spec, do the following:

-* Disable Autocert `spec.requestAutoCert: false`, this instructs Operator to not attempt to issue certificates and instead rely on Cert Manager to provide them in a secret.
+* Disable Autocert `spec.requestAutoCert: false`.
+This instructs Operator to not attempt to issue certificates and instead rely on Cert Manager to provide them in a secret.
 * Reference the Secret containing the TLS certificate from the previous step in `spec.externalCertSecret`.

 The `Tenant` section should look like the following: